 We always must study the science of meditation, the science of alchemy, if we are married.
 If we are a single person, we can practice many exercises that work with energy so as to awaken consciousness.
 This is the science of transmutation, of mutating the creative force of our body into understanding, into light.

 The Three Forms of Certainty

 There are three forms of certainty within the Qur’an which can help us to understand the whole map of meditation and our own experiences.
 I have included the Qur’anic verses where you find these terms mentioned and I will read for you excerpts from the Qur’an that talk about these principles.
-There is the knowledge of certainty ilm al-yaqin.
-There is the seeing of certainty, ayn al-yaqin, and there is the truth of certainty ḥaqq al-yaqin.
+There is the knowledge of certainty: 'ilm al-yaqin.
+There is the seeing of certainty: ayn al-yaqin, and there is the truth of certainty: ḥaqq al-yaqin.

 So, what is the knowledge of certainty?
 It refers to what we know with the intellect.
-It can study a religion, a system, a principle, a faith.
-We can have a certain level of certainty in our mind, intellectually that we know.
+We can study a religion, a system, a principle, a faith.
+We can have a certain level of certainty in our mind, intellectually, that we know.
 We learn the theory, the concepts, the languages, the terms.
 We see how the system works, at least in the mind.
-We have concepts that are organised, a type of rationalization which is necessary in the beginning.
+We have concepts that are organized, a type of rationalization which is necessary in the beginning.
 This is why when we talked about the definition of principles, it is also “a fundamental truth for supporting a chain of reasoning.”
 This knowledge is very logical.
 It is very dynamic, concrete.

 Knowledge of certainty refers to things making sense in our readings and our studies, because we have to have that knowledge in the intellect first.

 However, we can’t just leave that there.
 We have to really see with certainty what those principles entail.
 This is the second level of certainty, ayn al-yaqin.

 Al-yaqin means "certainty."
 Ilm means "knowledge" and ayn, if you studied Kabbalah, refers to sight, the eyes of perception.